-i) Land at Vearse Farm (as shown on the Proposals Map) will provide for the strategic growth of Bridport through a comprehensive mixed-use development, to include new of about 760 homes, local community facilities (including land for primary education provision) and at least 4 hectares of employment land-(including land set aside for 'affordable' community led business development and land for a replacement Dorset County Council Highways depot), and associated community facilities (including land for a replacement primary school and children's centre and a replacement facility for Sydney Gale House residential care home run by Dorset County Council).

-Delivery will be phased with the intention of providing in the region of 50 to 780 homes a year with an equivalent proportion of employment workspace and community facilities.

-iii) The main employment area will be designated as a key employment site and should be accessed directly from the B3162 West Road.

-iv) The development will deliver highway improvements necessary for the development to go ahead, including improvements to the Miles Cross junction of the A35 with the B3162 West Road.

-v) The development will provide footway/cycleway links from the site into Bridport town centre and to the surrounding areas, including the countryside and coast.

-vi) The floodplain of the River Symene where it flows through the site and other areas prone to surface water flooding, will be kept free of buildings.

-ii)vii) Adequate noise mitigation measures will be provided to protect the amenity of future occupiers from vehicle and road noise generated by the A35 Bridport Bypass.
+- i) Land at Vearse Farm (as shown on the Proposals Map) will provide for the strategic growth of Bridport through a comprehensive mixed-use development, to include new homes, local community facilities (including land for primary education provision) and at least 4 hectares of employment land. - ii) Delivery will be phased with the intention of providing in the region of 50 to 80 homes a year with an equivalent proportion of employment workspace and community facilities. - iii) The main employment area will be designated as a key employment site and should be accessed directly from the B3162 West Road. - iv) The development will deliver highway improvements necessary for the development to go ahead, including improvements to the Miles Cross junction of the A35 with the B3162 West Road. - v) The development will provide footway/cycleway links from the site into Bridport town centre and to the surrounding areas, including the countryside and coast. - vi) The floodplain of the River Symene where it flows through the site and other areas prone to surface water flooding, will be kept free of buildings. - vii) Adequate noise mitigation measures will be provided to protect the amenity of future occupiers from vehicle and road noise generated by the A35 Bridport Bypass. - The site should be developed in accordance with a masterplan prepared in conjunction with Symondsbury Parish Council, Dorset County Council, Bridport Town Council, Dorset County Council and the local community, and agreed by West Dorset District Council.

-The use of district heating networks will be examined and if practicable made a requirement of the development.

-iii)i) The site should be developed in accordance with a masterplan prepared in conjunction with Symondsbury Parish Council, Dorset County Council, Bridport Town Council, Dorset County Council and the local community, and agreed by West Dorset District Council.
 In order to address sustainable development issues, the masterplan will need to be subject to a sustainability assessment, such as a BREEAM Communities Assessment, carried out by a suitably qualified assessor.
-The masterplan should ensure that The site should be developedment will be guided by in accordance with a masterplan prepared in conjunction by West Dorset District Council working with Symondsbury Parish Council, Bridport Town Council, Dorset County Council and the local community, and agreed.
-Symondsbury Parish

-Councilby West Dorset District Council.
-The masterplan will need to be subject to a BREEAM for Communities Assessment from a licensed assessor, in order to address sustainable development issues.
-ItThe masterplan should ensure that:

-- the floodplain of the River Symene where it flows through the site is kept free of built development to provide a linear riverside greenspace. - the design and layout relates positively to the surrounding area and does not have an adverse impact on the surrounding landscape and the setting of the town. - an area of the site is reserved for a two-form entry primary school - there is adequate on-site provision of community infrastructure - the layout secures opportunities to provide improved access and recreational use and promote biodiversity within a network of spaces.
-The floodplain of the River Symene and the rising land to the south of the site will remain undeveloped and be managed appropriately public open space for the long-term benefit of the local community and wildlife, to become a designated local greenspace. - good links to the wider footpathpedestrian and cycle networklinks are provided through the sitewithin the development linking to the centre of Bridport and to the surrounding areas including the countryside. - the layout allows for at least two points of vehicular access into the development from the public highway, and for a bus route through the site improvements identified as necessary for the development go ahead, following a full transport assessment.
+The masterplan should ensure that: - the design and layout relates positively to the surrounding area and does not have an adverse impact on the surrounding landscape and the setting of the town. - an area of the site is reserved for a two-form entry primary school - there is adequate on-site provision of community infrastructure - the layout secures opportunities to provide improved access and recreational use and promote biodiversity within a network of spaces.
+The floodplain of the River Symene and the rising land to the south of the site will remain undeveloped and be managed appropriately for the long-term benefit of the local community and wildlife. - good links to the wider footpath and cycle network are provided through the site. - the layout allows for at least two points of vehicular access into the development from the public highway, and for a bus route through the site.
 Primary vehicular access should only be from the B3162, West Road (with the exception of emergency vehicles / public transport).
-The layout should allow for a bus route through the site. - strategic planting within and toaround the south and west perimeters of the site is carried out in advance of the site being developed, to soften the visual impact of the development in wider views.
-Existing hedgerows should be retained where possible and provision for their future retention and management put in place. - an area of the site is reserved for employment uses that are less suited to being mixed with residential, and the location and layout of all uses has regard to safeguarding the residential amenity of nearby properties - the development is appropriately phased to ensure necessary infrastructure and mitigation measures are delivered in advance of occupation.

-13.2.413.2.5 The replacement of If St Mary's Primary School is replaced, this will mean that the current site would become available for re-use or redevelopment.
+- strategic planting around the south and west perimeters of the site is carried out in advance of the site being developed.
+Existing hedgerows should be retained where possible and provision for their future retention and management put in place. - an area of the site is reserved for employment uses that are less suited to being mixed with residential, and the location and layout of all uses has regard to safeguarding the residential amenity of nearby properties - the development is appropriately phased to ensure necessary infrastructure and mitigation measures are delivered in advance of occupation. - 13.2.5 If St Mary's Primary School is replaced, this will mean that the current site would become available for re-use or redevelopment.
 If the facility is no longer needed, the land outside the floodplain may be redeveloped for housing as an exception to normal policy retaining local community facilities and open space.